 - Pay attention when crossing driveways and alleys because often vehicles pull out looking for other vehicles on the road rather than pedestrians on the sidewalk.

 - Walking under the influence may not be illegal, but a large percentage of pedestrian accidents occur when the pedestrian has been drinking.

-- Make yourself visible at night by wearing light colored reflective clothes and wear a headlamp or carry a flashlight, especially when street lighting is poor.
+- Make yourself visible at night by wearing light-colored reflective clothes and wear a headlamp or carry a flashlight, especially when street lighting is poor.

 - Watch out for the bicycle lane.
-Often pedestrians are so focused on cars in the road that they forget to look out for bicycles as they attempt to cross the street.
+Often pedestrians are so focused on cars on the road that they forget to look out for bicycles as they attempt to cross the street.
 Pedestrians can suffer serious injuries in bicycle accidents.